Information for all applicants

 1. Headteacher 2.
 Local Education Authority (See also FAQ What is meant by permissions?)
 3. Or other person in loco parentis

 The method of informing and obtaining consent from parents to their child’s participation must be clearly explained and agreed with the Headteacher and must follow best practice in this regard.
-You must check and comply with any legal requirements, such as vetting procedures for working with children, before you proceed with the research.
-The responsibility for checking and complying with such legal requirements is yours.
+You must check and comply with any legal requirements, such as vetting procedures for working with children, before you proceed with the research. you are responsible for checking and complying with such legal requirements.

 When consent is given by parents it is still important to try to obtain real consent from the child; assuming the child is old enough to understand this principle.